Yu-Gi-Oh! The Sacred Cards

 Yu-Gi-Oh!
 The Sacred Cards (Note: Yu-Gi-Oh!
-Duel Monsters 7: The Duelcity Legend (遊戯王デュエルモンスターズ7 決闘都市伝説, Yugiō duerumonsutāzu nana kettō toshi densetsu) in Japan) is a Game Boy Advance game based on the Yu-Gi-Oh! anime, developed and published by Konami.
+Duel Monsters 7: The Duelcity Legend (遊☆戯☆王デュエルモンスターズ7 決闘都市伝説, Yugiō duerumonsutāzu nana kettō toshi densetsu) in Japan) is a Game Boy Advance game based on the Yu-Gi-Oh! anime, developed and published by Konami.
 It was first released in Japan on July 4, 2002.
 It was released in North America the following year and in Europe the year after that.

 Unlike most of the previous Yu-Gi-Oh! video games, this game has a story.
 It is based on the Battle City arc of the anime.
 The player assumes the role as a friend of Yugi Muto as they compete in the Battle City tournament.

 The game was re-released in 2025 as part of the Yu-Gi-Oh!
 Early Days Collection game compilation.

 Gameplay

 The rules of the game are slightly different from the real card game.
 They resemble the rules of Yu-Gi-Oh!
 Dark Duel Stories, themselves based on the prototype rules that were being considered when the card game was first being transferred over from the manga.
 Unlike the real game, there is an elemental ruling.
 For example, water beats fire, electricity beats water.
 Also, there is a notable absence of game phases and numerous card effects have been removed or changed.